MSci Developmental Biology

 - Written communication

-- Short essay writing (1000 word) as part of in course assessment.
+- Short essay writing (1 page essay plan) as part of in course assessment.
 Also 2 essays in final exam.

 |Written assignment (inc essay)||5%|